-- 1. As a result of the nature of the relationship between household consumption expenditure and income, the government should improve its welfare programs in order to boost the purchasing power of the citizenry. - 2.
-Interest rates should be reduced to encourage both potential and existing investors. - 3.
+- 2. Interest rates should be reduced to encourage both potential and existing investors. - 3.
 The monetary authorities should embark on policies that will ensure a reduction in inflation rates and also ensure price stability.
-These will add more value to the income received by each household and will lead to an increase in household consumption.
+This will add more value to the income received by each household and will lead to an increase in household consumption.